Why Your AI Strategy Is Secretly Failing You Right Now

 Why do most AI transformation projects fail despite strong technology?

-Because strong technology without governance lacks direction, accountability, and risk controls.
+Strong technology without governance lacks direction, accountability, and risk controls.
 Models deployed without clear ownership drift produce biased outputs or violate compliance requirements regardless of their technical sophistication.

 What are the biggest challenges in implementing AI governance?

-The most significant challenges are: securing executive buy-in, bridging the talent gap between AI expertise and risk management, overcoming cultural resistance to oversight, and managing compliance across fragmented global regulatory environments.
+Securing executive buy-in, bridging the talent gap between AI expertise and risk management, overcoming cultural resistance to oversight, and managing compliance across fragmented global regulatory environments.

 How does poor governance impact AI decision-making in companies?